Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 This type of migration is suitable for businesses that have several departments, are located at different locations, and have a global user base.
 This means that the organisation would have to deal with several license providers.

 The main difference is that this process becomes a little more complicated.
-This is due to the fact that users from the source tenant would have to be the guest of the other tenant.
+This is because users from the source tenant would have to be the guests of the other tenant.
 Securing these guest permissions is much harder.

 Planning the migration process is a must since there are several risks involved in this process.
 Here, we discuss the main risks that you should consider: